 Introverts are people who draw their energy from within rather than from other people.
 They require a lot of time alone to recharge, and most people just take that as a sign that they don’t want to be bothered and aren’t interested in connecting with others.

-We’ve never met an introvert who didn’t have a high emotional intelligence or deep understanding of themselves.
-Below are few wonderful things, which introverts are good at!
+We’ve never met an introvert who didn’t have the high emotional intelligence or deep understanding of themselves.
+Below are a few wonderful things, which introverts are good at!

 They know their limits and will do what is best for them.
 Even a seemingly tame and low energy event can quickly drain an introvert’s energy and patience.
 Don’t try to force them to stay, their fatigue will make them irritable and not the most fun to be around.
 On a more compassionate level, if your friend isn’t having fun, why would you make them stay?

 4. Tapping Into Their Creative Side

 Many introverts express a talent or affinity for creative or artistic pursuits.
 Not all introverts are modern Picasso’s though.
 Their inherent creativity may reveal itself in unique perspectives or innovative problem-solving.
 No matter the form of creative expression, most introverts excel at redefining standards, showcasing unheard-of possibilities, and implementing new methodologies on old concepts.

 5. Thinking Before Acting

 The neurological pathways of introverts are longer than other personality types.
 Information is carried through more parts of their brain.
 This helps them commit more to memory, use more analytic parts of their minds, and more time to process.
 They may seem slower in comparison to other personality types and more efficient.